peter-sattler/money-transfer-ui/README.md

 ## [Version 1.0.1] September 2019 Updates
 :moneybag: Removed account number field since REST service now automatically assigns it.
+:moneybag: Show transfer link only when there are at least two accounts.

 ## Special Thanks